mark-hammond/ExoFMS-Socrates/docs/index.md

 This repo and documentation also contains instructions for setting up and running any GCM test with Socrates, using HITRAN, HITEMP, or ExoMol data.

-Also see how to use Socrates in [ROCKE-3D](https://simplex.giss.nasa.gov/gcm/ROCKE-3D/UserGuidetoSOCRATES_PlanetRadiation_inROCKE3D.html), related [tools](https://github.com/DavidSAmundsen/socrates_tools), and the (password-protected) (Socrates repository)[https://code.metoffice.gov.uk/trac/socrates].
+Also see how to use Socrates in [ROCKE-3D](https://simplex.giss.nasa.gov/gcm/ROCKE-3D/UserGuidetoSOCRATES_PlanetRadiation_inROCKE3D.html), related [tools](https://github.com/DavidSAmundsen/socrates_tools), and the (password-protected) [Socrates repository](https://code.metoffice.gov.uk/trac/socrates).

 ## Installation

-1. Install Socrates following the instructions at the (Socrates repository)[https://code.metoffice.gov.uk/trac/socrates].
+1. Install Socrates following the instructions at the [Socrates repository](https://code.metoffice.gov.uk/trac/socrates).

 2. Copy the contents of the "bin" folder to the "srcmods" folder of your experiment